rahulunair/dl_service/README.md

-## Serverless app for image classification using OpenFaas and PyTorch
+## Image classification using OpenFaas and PyTorch

 - Base Pytorch framework docker image
 - An Efficientnet based classification model for image recognition